komodorio/docs/docs/Learn/Sensitive-Information-Redaction.md

 ### Pod Logs

-**Note: Pod Logs redaction is available starting from Komodor Agent version**
+**Note: Pod Logs redaction is available starting from Komodor Agent version 0.1.126**

 Komodor's agent will redact any logs matching one of the patterns set in the `redactLogs` configuration.